top of page

 2015

-• Submitted application for SSHRCC Partnership Grant, "Pursuing Excellence in Community-Based Research: National Partnership for Research and Action" to establish 6-8 regional hubs of Excellence across Canada, each pursuing cross-sectorial CBR projects to solve societal problems.
+• The SSHRCC Partnership Grant application, "Pursuing Excellence in Community-Based Research: National Partnership for Research and Action" was developed to establish 6-8 regional Hubs of Excellence across Canada, each pursuing cross-sectorial CBR projects to solve societal problems.
 The application was led by Joanna Ochocka with 105 partners from a variety of organizations, universities, local governments and businesses,

 Arrow